raax7/Universal-UE-SDK/README.md

 ## Project Info
-Universal-UE-SDK (uesdk) is a universal SDK framework for UE4 & UE5.
+Universal-UE-SDK (UESDK) is a universal SDK framework for UE4 & UE5.
 UESDK offers fundemental Unreal-Engine structures as well as some convenience features such as PECallWrapper.

 This project is designed to simplify making an Unreal-Engine mod support multiple Unreal-Engine versions, offering runtime solutions for an SDK as opposed to compile-time solutions like Dumper-7.
 UESDK does not come pre-loaded with classes like AActor, UWorld, UEngine, etc and instead gives the user full control.